HunterCartier702/RHCSA-Home-Lab/README.md

 $ subscription-manager list --consumed # see what subscriptions currently using
 $ subscription-manager unregister # unregister if you have a limited number of systems
 $ /etc/pki/ # after registering and attaching a subscription, entitlement certificates are written here

 $ dnf repolist # list enabled repos
 $ dnf repolist --all # list disabled and enabled repos
 ```

-Specifying Repo to Use (outdated - use config-manager)
+Manually Specifying Repo to Use (outdated - use config-manager)

 ```shell
 # to tell your server which repo to use, create a '.repo' file in: